More information about Toxic Stress and Trauma

 They also relate us to others through stories so we know we are not alone.

 Sometimes, they simplify things so we feel like we can take it in bit by bit.
-Other times they deal with the complexity of something in a way that validates everything we have been struggling with in our specific circumstances.
+Other times they deal with complexity in a way that validates everything we have been struggling with in our specific circumstances.

 At their best, they provide suggestions and strategies to help us get started with our desired change.